A photoset of recent protests, some of which are still in progress.

 Wondering how you can help support what’s happening in Ferguson?
 Donate to the Millennial Activists United PayPal at firstname.lastname@example.org #staywoke

-"Everything starts to turn bad when you see a police officer come out of an SUV and he’s carrying an AR-15," said Nick Adams, a sociologist and fellow at UC Berkeley’s Institute for Data Science who leads the Deciding Force Project.
-"It just upsets the crowd."
+“Everything starts to turn bad when you see a police officer come out of an SUV and he’s carrying an AR-15,” said Nick Adams, a sociologist and fellow at UC Berkeley’s Institute for Data Science who has been heading the research at the Deciding Force Project.
+“It just upsets the crowd.”